CRISPRJWCHOI/CRISPR_toolkit/Indel_searcher_2/README.md

  ./Make_user_folder.sh

  vi Run_cmd.sh
  # Modify the parameters.
-The user and project name must be same that used in the 'Make_user_folder.sh'.
+The user and project name must be the same as that used in the 'Make_user_folder.sh'.
  user=JaeWoo
  project=JaeWoo_test_samples
  pam_type=Cas9